-Death included in the number of cases > > Cases in Chicago and Bureau, Cass, Champaign, Coles, Cook, DeKalb, > DeWitt, DuPage, Fulton, Henry, Kane, Kendall, Knox, Lake, Macoupin, > Madison, Marion, McHenry, Peoria, Perry, Rock Island, Sangamon, St. > Clair, Tazewell, Vermilion, Wabash, Whiteside, Will, Winnebago, and > Woodford counties. > > Ages - 13-85 years.
+** Death included in the number of cases

+Cases in Chicago and Bureau, Cass, Champaign, Coles, Cook, DeKalb, DeWitt, DuPage, Fulton, Henry, Kane, Kendall, Knox, Lake, LaSalle, Macoupin, Madison, Marion, McHenry, McLean, Peoria, Perry, Rock Island, Sangamon, St. Clair, Tazewell, Vermilion, Wabash, Whiteside, Will, Winnebago, and Woodford counties.

+Ages - 13-85 years.
 Median age - 22 years.